filipopo/NewPass/README.md

 # Newpass

-Welcome to newpass, my student research project about facial recognition in software for secrets management
+Welcome to Newpass, my student research project about facial recognition in software for secrets management

+The process of training the model can be seen in the Training.ipynb Jupyter notebook while you can use Verification.ipynb to verify the model using image files or perform a real-time test using opencv and your web camera

+The student research paper can be found here:

 ## Installation instructions